 - Irving Kanarek – Lead defense attorney of the Manson family trial

-Gary Hinman, a friend of the Manson family, would often allow members to stay at his home rather than staying on the Spahn ranch (the Manson family residence).
-Watson scammed Bernard Crowe to obtain money for Manson.
+Charles “Tex” Watson scammed Bernard Crowe to obtain money for Manson.
 Crowe threatened Manson and the Manson family.
-Soonafter, Manson shot Crowe under the false pretense that Crowe was part of the Black Panthers.
-The Black Panthers were an African-American leftist organization.
-However, Crowe did not die from Manson’s efforts to kill him and he feared retaliation from Crowe.
-To escape and move into a new territory away from the Spahn Ranch, Manson needed money.
-In the midst of Manson’s escape plan, he was told that Hinman was coming into some money via an inheritance.
+Soonafter, Manson shot Crowe under the false pretense that Crowe was part of the Black Panthers, an African-American leftist organization.
+However, Crowe did not die, and Manson feared retaliation from Crowe.
+In order to escape and move into a new territory away from the Spahn Ranch (The Manson Family compound), Manson needed money.
+In the midst of Manson’s escape plan, he was told that his friend Gary Hinman was coming into some money from an inheritance.

-In an effort to retrieve money from Hinman, Manson ordered Beausoleil, along with Mary Brunner and Susan Atkins, to go to Hinman’s residence and persuade him to turn over the money.
-Hinman was uncooperative and had been held hostage for days when Manson came with a sword and slashed Hinman’s left ear.
+In an effort to retrieve money from Hinman, Manson ordered Bobby Beausoleil, along with Mary Brunner and Susan Atkins, to go to Hinman’s residence and persuade him to turn over the money.
+Hinman was uncooperative.
+After being held hostage for days, Manson came over with a sword and slashed Hinman’s left ear.
 Ultimately, Beausoleil murdered Hinman by stabbing him twice in the chest.
 Hinman’s blood was used to smear “political piggy” on the wall along with the Black Panther’s paw to implicate the Black Panther party.

 Although there is much speculation regarding the circumstances surrounding Hinman’s murder, Beausoleil was arrested when he was found sleeping in Hinman’s vehicle, wearing the bloody clothes worn during the stabbing, and with the murder weapon concealed in the trunk tire.

 In a semi-isolated location in the canyons of Beverly Hills on Cielo Drive, actress Sharon Tate and director Roman Polanski were leasing a home together.
 On August 9, 1969, a pregnant Tate was enjoying the company of her friends in the absence of her lover and father of her unborn child, Polanski.
-Those who were staying that night with Tate were Abigail Folger, Wojciech Frykowski, and Jay Sebring.
+Those spending the night with Tate were Abigail Folger, Wojciech Frykowski, and Jay Sebring.

-Into the late hours of that night, Tate’s neighbors claimed to have heard suspected gunshots but did not proceed further by alerting the authorities.
-There were also reports of a man screaming coming from the Tate residence.
+Into the late hours of that night, Tate’s neighbors claimed to have heard suspected gunshots but did not alert the authorities.
+There were also reports of a man’s screams coming from the Tate residence.
 Later in the night, a private security guard hired by property owners also heard gunshots coming from the Tate residence and proceeded to notify the Los Angeles Police Department (LAPD).

 The following morning at 8:00 am, the housekeeper, Winifred Chapman, came into the residence and discovered the brutally murdered bodies.